oscarvz/hono-preact-starter/README.md

 Starter template for a Hono app on Cloudflare Workers with Preact frontend.
 Get going fast with a simple, minimalistic setup.
 No magic, no bloat shipped.

+> [!NOTE]
+> Project is a tryout in the search for a solid, painless full-stack approach in
+> Hono apps.
+> I'm setting it up as a template repo for firing off new projects easily.

 ## Features

 - **Hono** - Fast web framework for Cloudflare Workers